dib-lab/2020-ibd/docs/main.md

 Number of hashes in a filtered signature accounts for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (CITATIONS).
 Study accounts for the second highest variation, emphasizing that technical artifacts can introduce biases with strong signals.
 Diagnosis accounts similar amount of variation as study, demonstrating that there is a small but detectable signal of IBD subtype in stool metagenomes.
-We conclude that both sequence richness and diversity vary by number of hashes, study, and diagnosis.

 ![Principle coordinate analysis of metagenomes from IBD cohorts performed on filtered signatures. **A** Jaccard distance. **B** Angular distance.](figures/fig2.pdf){#fig:comp-plts}